-Although hospital staff was ready to blame my clotting incident on oral contraceptives (which I am sure played a part in my risk factors) without further inquiry, one persistent doctor took on my case and discovered that I actually had an autoimmune condition called Antiphospholipid Syndrome Antibody (APS), which causes an antibody to create blood clots in my body when it really should not.
+One persistent doctor took on my case and discovered that I have an autoimmune condition called Antiphospholipid Syndrome Antibody (APS), which causes an antibody to create blood clots in my body when it really should not.

 I was 29 years old and pretty okay; as a matter of fact, things were going well for a change and I was happy for once.
 I was running (a lot – and even coaching running) and eating right; I had lost over 50 pounds, which was a major goal of mine; my marriage had made it over the newlywed hump; and I was beginning my dream career, which I had worked for two long years through testing and interviewing to get.